mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-03-rethinkdb-chat-graphql.md

 RethinkDB's reactive nature in the frontend.

 RethinkDB is a realtime document database.
-It is easy to use and schema-less, just like in MongoDB.
+It is easy to use and schema-less, just like MongoDB.
 In addition, you can subscribe to queries and get notified when data changes, making it the perfect choice for realtime applications.

 <!--more-->